-3) Liquidity risk management
+(2) Liquidity risk management

-Liquidity risk refers to the risk that the Group is unable to fulfill its repayment obligations of financial liabilities which is due.
+Liquidity risk refers to the risk that the Group is unable to fulfill its payment obligations of financial liabilities when they are due.

-Although trade payables, borrowings and the like are exposed to liquidity risk, the Group manages this risk with methods such as preparing monthly cash flow management plans at all companies, and secures sufficient liquidity on hand through commitment line contracts and overdraft contracts with its main financing banks.
+The Group manages liquidity risk with methods such as preparing monthly cash flow management plans at all companies, and secures sufficient liquidity on hand through commitment line contracts and overdraft contracts with its main financing banks.